mcba1n/polar-codes/README.md

     myPC.plot(['brs'], 'data/')
 ```

-##### This is a final year project created by Brendon McBain under the supervision of Harish Vangala at Monash University.
+##### This is a final year project created by Brendon McBain under the supervision of Dr Harish Vangala at Monash University.